Natural Excitation Framework for Defining the External Space: Uncontracted and Internally Contracted Multireference Nonorthogonal Wavefunction Theories

-Rather than constructing the external space directly on top of each determinant in an uncontracted approach, the computational cost can be further reduced through developing an internally contracted method, at the cost of reduced accuracy.
-Such an approach would not be possible in the \MO{}-based excitation framework, as either the \MO{} representation of one configuration must be chosen to detriment of the other configurations, or all excitations must be applied to all configurations in the \MO{} representation.
-In the former case, a configuration is treated differently from the others and so the errors associated with the internally contracted approach are not evenly distributed over all configurations.
+Uncontracted methodologies have many advantageous properties, nevertheless their scaling with the reference space dimension are prohibitive for the majority of systems.
+As such, internally contracted methods are much more predominant, trading scaling for other computational issues, e.g.\ recovering less correlation than their uncontracted counterpart, difficulties properly modeling avoided crossing regions, and more complex calculation of Hamiltonian matrix elements.\cite{Lischka:2018da} Such an approach would be inefficient in the \MO{}-based excitation framework, as either the \MO{} representation of one configuration must be chosen to detriment of the other configurations, or all excitations must be applied to all configurations in the \MO{} representation.
+In the former case, either a configuration is treated differently from the others and so the errors associated with the internally contracted approach are not evenly distributed over all configurations or all possible excitations must be considered, scaling as $\mathcal{O}(N_{basis}^{2l})$ for an $l$-th order excitation.
 In the latter, the number of excitations scales with the number of reference configurations, removing any computational advantage compared to an uncontracted approach.
 This realization reinforces the advantages of the unified natural excitation framework in a post-\NOCI{} context.
 In a \NO{} fully internally contracted post-\NOCI{} approach, an arbitrary active-to-active excitation is given by

 which can be rewritten in terms of configurations as